hazelcast/hazelcast-jet-reference-manual/docs/400_Hazelcast_Jet_101_-Word_Counting_Batch_Job/100_Modeling_Word_Count_in_terms_of_a_DAG.md

 with the regex work, the accumulator is updating the map using the data the tokenizer is done with; and the source and sink stages are pumping the data from/to the environment.
-Our design is now able to engage more than one CPU core and will complete that much sooner; however we're still limited by the number of vertices.
+Our design is now able to engage more than one CPU core and will complete that much sooner; however, we're still limited by the number of vertices.
 We'll be able utilize two or three cores regardless of how many are available.
 To move forward we must try to parallelize the work of each individual vertex.

 Given that our input is an in-memory list of lines, the bottleneck occurs in the processing stages (tokenizing and accumulating).
-Let's first attack the tokenizing stage: it is a so-called "embarassingly parallelizable" task because the processing of each line is completely self-contained.
+Let's first attack the tokenizing stage: it is a so-called "embarrassingly parallelizable" task because the processing of each line is completely self-contained.
 At this point we have to make a clear distinction between the notions of _vertex_ and _processor_: there can be several